NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Posted by Hedding Law Firm | Jun 25, 2020

-Any time you're indicted for a federal case in Los Angeles, or anywhere in the nation for that matter, typically you will appear for your post-indictment arraignment.
-You will eventually be assigned a judge and then the prosecutors will be ordered to give all the discovery related to the case to your attorney.
+Following your indictment for a federal case in Los Angeles or anywhere in the nation, the pivotal post-indictment arraignment awaits.
+This is where you'll be assigned a judge, and the prosecutors will be mandated to hand over all the case-related discovery to your attorney.

 Once your attorney reviews it, your attorney is then going to consider filing pre-trial motions.
 That's why pre-trial motion practice is definitely something that you want to consider if you have a federal criminal case pending against you.